On the Abuaf-Ueda Flop via Non-Commutative Crepant Resolutions: Preliminaries

-\begin{proof} We use an induction on $n$.
+\begin{proof} We~use an induction on $n$.
 If $n = 1$, the statement is trivial.
 Let $n > 1$.
-Choose generators of $\Ext_Y^{1}(E_1, E_2)$ as a right $\End_Y(E_1)$-module, and let $r$ be the number of the generators.
-Then we can take the corresponding sequence
+Choose generators of $\Ext_Y^{1}(E_n, E_{n-1})$ as a right $\End_Y(E_n)$-module, and let $r$ be the number of the generators.
+Then, corresponding to these generators we took, there is an exact sequence